GST Council Cuts Rate To 5% On Under-construction Residential Properties

 Published on: Feb 25, 2019 @ 02:44

-In a major relief to home buyers and the real estate sector, the Goods and Services Tax (GST) Council has approved the proposal for lowering the GST rate on under-construction residential properties in both the Affordable and Non-affordable housing segments.
+In a major relief to home buyers and the real estate sector, the GST Council Cuts Rate To 5% On Under-construction Residential Properties.
+The Goods and Services Tax (GST) Council has approved the proposal for lowering the GST rate on under-construction residential properties in both the Affordable and Non-affordable housing segments.
 In the 33rd GST Council meeting on Sunday, Union Finance Minister Arun Jaitley and other Council members agreed to slash the rate on under-construction housing properties to 5 per cent from the current 12 per cent.
 The Council has also reduced GST rate for affordable housing to 1 per cent from the existing 8 per cent.

 The new revised GST rates will come into effect from April 1, 2019.
 Earlier in the month of January, the GST Council notified formation of a ministerial panel to study problems in the real estate sector and suggest remedial measures.
 The panel is headed by Gujarat Deputy Chief Minister Nitin Patel.
 Now, the law and fitment committee will draft the guidelines by March 10 which will be taken up in a subsequent GST Council meeting.